-Buying life insurance is a big commitment.
-You’re buying a policy that will provide for your family, and you may need coverage to last for decades.
+Buying life insurance is a major commitment.
+You’re purchasing a policy that will provide for your family long after you’re gone, and you’ll likely sign up decades before it’s put to use.

-Chances are, the policy you need at 25 is very different from the policy you need at 45 or beyond.
-Whether you get married, have children or have to care for an ailing loved one, what coverage you need can change over time.
+Chances are, the policy you need at 25 years old is very different from what you need at 45 and beyond.
+Whether you get married, have children or accrue valuable assets, your coverage needs will likely change over time.

-Most policies don’t allow you to adjust your coverage as the years go by, but Ladder is the exception.
-While the company offers no riders for its policies, you can decrease or apply to increase your policy’s death benefit as your situation changes, making Ladder our choice for best flexible coverage.
+Most policies don’t allow you to adjust your coverage once you secure a policy, but Ladder understands the importance of doing so.
+Policyholders can decrease or apply to increase the death benefit as their situation changes.
+For this reason and more, we selected Ladder as the best life insurance company for flexible coverage.

 - Applications are completed entirely online